-At the end of the reporting period, the Company's maximum exposure to credit risk was represented by the carrying amount of the financial assets that were recognised in the balance sheet.
+At the end of the reporting period, the Company's maximum exposure to credit risk was represented by the carrying amount of the financial assets that were recognised in the statement of financial position.

 The Company transacts primarily with other Nomura affiliates and its exposure to credit risks is that of the holding company, Nomura Holdings Inc's credit risk.
 Credit risk is managed by the ultimate holding company as part of the operations of the Group.